speleolinux/data_directory_cataloger/USAGE.md

 Of course most users will have many directories to manage.
 A better option is to run a bash script that runs this script over those directories, and combining the Markdown docs into a website using a static site generator like MkDocs https://www.mkdocs.org.
-A short example of such a script is included and an example `mkdocs.yml` file.
+A short example of such a script is included `update_site_example.sh` and an example mkdocs configuration file `mkdocs_example.yml`.

 ## Sections in the Markdown Document Output